Time flies, doesn’t it? It’s been a decade since Reebok first unveiled their new Edge jerseys at the 2007 NHL All Star Game.

 Authentic Vs. Premier Jerseys

 The easiest way to tell Premiers apart from authentic jerseys are their screen-printed twill shoulder patches, heat-pressed crests, and lack of a fight strap.
-This post will not focus on this line because of the vast differences compared to player jerseys.
+This piece will not focus on this line because of the significant difference in quality when compared to player jerseys.

 Held for the first time since 2004, the NHL’s 55th All Star Game in 2007 was meant to usher in a new era in the NHL.
 As such, upcoming megastars Alex Ovechkin and Sidney Crosby were among the first to don Reebok’s new streamlined, advanced jersey system which promised to increase player versatility by being lighter and less water absorbent.